Mipmipp/stripe-development-notes/README.md

-# Stripe Connect Development Notes
+# Stripe Development Notes

-This repository is a curated collection of guides and notes focused on Stripe Connect development.
+This repository is a curated collection of guides and notes focused on Stripe and Stripe Connect development.